Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Detailed description.

+You can read more about the modeltest-ng tool on [its github](https://github.com/ddarriba/modeltest).

 #### ```raxml_tree8.sh```
 > Short description.

 Creates phylogenetic trees in Newick format.
-You can read more about the RAxML-ng tool on [its github](https://github.com/amkozlov/raxml-ng).
 We used version 1.1.0.

 > Input.